uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 ## Multiple Business

-Users with multiple self-employment businesses and those with a foreign property business will be able to sign up for Making Tax Digital.
+Users with multiple self-employment businesses and those with a foreign property business will be able to sign up to Making Tax Digital.
 To enable this we are providing a number of new endpoints:

 * List All Businesses - returns a list of the business income sources
 * Retrieve Business Details - returns further information about a single business income source